cca/koha_patron_import/readme.md

 We could use a script similar to koha_patron/add_demo.py (WIP) to add patrons to Koha one-by-one with the API rather than in bulk with a CSV.
 Rather than use two scripts, patron_update.py could simply create missing patrons on the fly.

 The API previously had a limitation that patron extended attributes could not be created nor modified.
 We use attributes to record student major and faculty department, so that curbed the API's usefulness.
 Luckily, a new `/patron/{id}/extended_attributes` route (see [bug #23666](https://bugs.koha-community.org/bugzilla3/show_bug.cgi?id=23666)) was added in Koha 21.05.
-We use the API in the "patron_update.py" script to update existing patron records with their prox numbers without overwriting them entirely.
+We use the API in the "patron_update.py" script to update existing patron records without overwriting them entirely.

 If we do the logical thing of `GET`ting a patron record from the API, modifying it, then `PUT`ting it back, Koha throws an error because there are read-only fields in the record.
 Remove them before sending the record back: